 Improving Muscular Recovery with Body Tempering and Buffering

-There has been a significant increase in the use of different implements and massage to speed the recovery of athletes post workout.
+There has been a significant increase different implements and massage to speed the recovery of athletes post workout.
 Two methods that are gaining popularity which we use on our athletes are buffering massage and body tempering.
-These methods have become an integral part of our program and have demonstrated benefits far beyond that of foam rolling and other more traditional methods.
+These methods have become an integral part of our program because they demonstrated benefits far beyond that of foam rolling and other more traditional methods.

 Buffer Massage and How it Enhances Workout Recovery

 Massage therapy is commonly used during physical rehabilitation of skeletal muscle to reduce pain and promote recovery from injury.
 The problem is that few of us have a massage therapist at on staff.
-We knew our athletes were looking for ways to speed their recovery from a difficult training session either in the weight room or on their field of play.
+Our athletes were looking for ways to speed their recovery from a difficult training session either in the weight room or on their field.
 We were fortunate to come across buffering as an inexpensive means of administering massage-therapy to recover from training.

 By comparison, although ice baths and anti-inflammatory medications can reduce inflammation, they can inhibit muscle repair and growth.
 By contrast, buffer massage appears to both help recover muscles faster after workouts and reduce chronic pain and inflammation.